Battle of Rieti

 The Battle of Antrodoco (Rieti) was fought on 7 March 1821 between Austria and Neapolitan rebels.
 The Austrians were victorious.
 The rebel Neapolitan general Guglielmo Pepe commanded a force numbering 10,000 soldiers, whilst the Austrian general Johann Frimont commanded an army of around 14,500 soldiers.

 Aftermath

-On 24 March the victorious Austrian army entered Naples and restored Ferdinand I to the throne.
-Johann Frimont reward from King Ferdinand of Naples was the title of the Prince of Antrodoco and a handsome sum of money, and from his own King promotion to the rank of General of the Cavalry.
-After this he commanded Austrian forces in North Italy, and was called upon to deal with many outbreaks of rebellion from Italian patriots.
-He became president of the Aulic council in 1831, but would die only a few months later in Vienna.
+On 24 March the victorious Austrian army entered Naples and restored Ferdinand I of the Two Sicilies to the throne.
+Johann Frimont's reward from King Ferdinand was the title of the Prince of Antrodoco and a handsome sum of money, and from Emperor Francis I of Austria promotion to the rank of General of the Cavalry.
+After this he commanded Austrian forces in North Italy, and was called upon to crush the Carbonari revolt in the Savoyard state.
+He became president of the Hofkriegsrat in 1831, but would die only a few months later in Vienna.